Understanding Closing Costs In Washington State

 Buyers often cover loan costs, such as lender charges and appraisal fees, while sellers pay for title insurance and transfer taxes.
 On top of these set costs, both parties may be required to pay extra fees such as survey, escrow, and recording fees.

-To effectively prepare for real estate closing expenses in Washington State, it’s essential to understand who pays typically for what and the average rates by location.
+To effectively prepare for real estate closing expenses in Washington State, it’s essential to understand who typically pays for what and the average rates by location.

 Where Can You Find Help With Your Home Purchase Or Sale’s Closing Costs?